nicholasodonnell/nicholasodonnell.com/README.md

 ## Deploy

-Commits to the `master` branch with be automatically deployed to the [`gh-pages`](https://github.com/nicholasodonnell/nicholasodonnell.com/tree/gh-pages) branch.
+Commits to the `main` branch with be automatically deployed to the [`gh-pages`](https://github.com/nicholasodonnell/nicholasodonnell.com/tree/gh-pages) branch.